germs2000/Adaptive-Utensils/README.md

 ## License
 <!--- Add the year(s) for the copyright and the Designer Name.
 You may use the standard set of open licenses or choose your own for the hardware, software, and accompanying materials. --->
-Copyright (c) <YEAR> <DesignerName>.
+Copyright (c) 2024 Glenrose Rehabilitation Hospital.

 This repository describes Open Hardware:
- - Everything needed or used to design, make, test, or prepare the <Adaptive Utensils> is licensed under the [CERN 2.0 Weakly Reciprocal license (CERN-OHL-W v2) or later](https://cern.ch/cern-ohl ) .
+ - Everything needed or used to design, make, test, or prepare the Adaptive_Utensils is licensed under the [CERN 2.0 Weakly Reciprocal license (CERN-OHL-W v2) or later](https://cern.ch/cern-ohl ) .
  - All software is under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl.html).
  - Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the <Device-Name> are published under a [Creative Commons Attribution-ShareAlike 4.0 license (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/) .